Rhodiola

 Is Rhodiola safe to take daily?

 Rhodiola has a Cooling energy and Sweet post-digestive effect.
 Key cautions: Rhodiola is generally well-tolerated with a strong safety profile.
 May cause restlessness, insomnia, or vivid dreams at higher doses, reduce dose if these occur.
-Always work with a practitioner to determine the right daily regimen for your constitution.
+Daily use generally fits when the herb matches the constitution and current state of balance (prakriti and vikriti).

 What is the recommended dosage for Rhodiola?

 Standardized extract (3% rosavins): 200-600 mg daily.
 Tincture: 30-40 drops, two to three times daily.
 Dried root decoction: 3-5 grams daily.
 Powdered root: 1-3 grams daily.
 Begin with the lower range and increase gradually.
 Cycling (5 days on, 2 days off, or 3 weeks on, 1 week off) is often recommended to maintain sensitivity.
-Dosage should always be adjusted based on your individual constitution (prakriti) and current state of balance (vikriti).
+Classical dosing is constitution-specific — prakriti and current vikriti both shape the working range for any individual.

 Can I take Rhodiola with other herbs?